 Therefore, your EA journey will continue.
 So, learn what meeting these requirements will look like and how to do it.

-The initialism “CPE” stand for continuing professional education.
+The initialism “CPE” stands for continuing professional education.
 CPE is also known as CE for “continuing education”.
 The IRS has determined that enrolled agents must complete CPE courses in order to maintain the enrolled agent designation.
+You can also find discounted CPE courses available from our favorite provider.

 The enrolled agent CPE requirements are: